Piquillo Pepper

 Method

-Refrigerate in perforated plastic bags in the vegetable crisper drawer
+Refrigerate in a plastic bag or container in the crisper drawer

 Duration